UPLIZNA Concentrate for solution for infusion Ref.[109666] Active ingredients: Inebilizumab

 Mechanism of action

 Inebilizumab is a monoclonal antibody that specifically binds to CD19, a cell surface antigen present on pre-B and mature B-cell lymphocytes, including plasmablasts and some plasma cells.
 Following cell surface binding to B lymphocytes, inebilizumab supports antibody-dependent cellular cytolysis (ADCC) and antibody-dependent cellular phagocytosis (ADCP).
-B cells are believed to play a central role in the pathogenesis of NMOSD.
-The precise mechanism by which inebilizumab exerts its therapeutic effects in NMOSD is unknown but is presumed to involve B-cell depletion and may include the suppression of antibody secretion, antigen presentation, B cell–T cell interaction, and the production of inflammatory mediators.
+B cells are believed to play a central role in the pathogenesis of NMOSD, IgG4-RD and gMG.
+The precise mechanism by which inebilizumab exerts its therapeutic effects in these diseases is presumed to involve B-cell depletion and may include the suppression of antibody secretion, antigen presentation, B-cell–T-cell interaction, and the production of inflammatory mediators.

 Pharmacodynamic effects

 Pharmacodynamics of inebilizumab were assessed with an assay for CD20+ B cells, since inebilizumab can interfere with the CD19+ B-cell assay.
 Treatment with inebilizumab reduces CD20+ B-cell counts in blood by 8 days after infusion.
-In a clinical study of 174 patients, CD20+ B-cell counts were reduced below the lower limit of normal by 4 weeks in 100% of patients treated with inebilizumab and remained below the lower limit of normal in 94% of patients for 28 weeks after initiation of treatment.
+In the clinical study of 174-NMOSD patients, CD20+ B-cell counts were reduced below the lower limit of normal by 4 weeks in 100% of patients treated with inebilizumab and remained below the lower limit of normal in 94% of patients for 28 weeks after initiation of treatment.
+In the clinical study of 68-IgG4-RD patients, CD20+ B-cell counts were reduced below the lower limit of normal by week 2 in 100% of patients treated with inebilizumab and remained below the lower limit of normal in 82% and 79% of patients at week 26 and 52, respectively, with 6-month treatment interval.
+In the gMG study, CD20+ B-cell counts were reduced below the lower limit of normal by week 4 in ≥99% of inebilizumab-treated patients in the overall population (anti-AChR-Ab+ and anti-MuSK-Ab+).
+B cell counts remained below the lower limit of normal in ≥96% of patients in the overall population at the end of the 6-month randomised-controlled period (RCP).
+After 1 year of inebilizumab treatment in patients with anti-AChR-Ab+ gMG, 92% of patients had B-cell counts below the lower limit of normal.
 The time to B-cell repletion following administration of inebilizumab is not known.

-In the pivotal study of NMOSD patients the prevalence of anti-drug antibodies (ADA) was 14.7% at the end of the OLP; the overall incidence of treatment-emergent ADA was 7.1% (16 of 225) and the occurrence and titer of ADA positive timepoints decreased over time with inebilizumab treatment.
-ADA-positive status appeared to have no clinically relevant impact on PK and PD (B-cell) parameters and did not impact the long-term safety profile.
+ADA (anti-drug antibodies)-positive status appeared to have no clinically relevant impact on PK and PD (B-cell) parameters and did not impact the long-term safety profile.
 There was no apparent effect of ADA status on the efficacy outcome; however, the impact cannot be fully assessed given the low incidence of ADA associated with inebilizumab treatment.

 Clinical efficacy and safety